doc4d/docs/docs/WritePro/commands/wp-delete-style-sheet.md

 ## Example

-The following example deletes the second level of a hierarchical paragraph style sheet:
+The following example deletes the second level of a hierarchical list style sheet:

 ```4d
 // Delete level 2 of the "MainList" hierarchical style sheet